skydoves/sandwich/README.md

   suspend fun fetchDisneyPosterList(): ApiResponse<List<Poster>> }
 ```

-We can use like the below.
+Finally, you can execute the defined service like the examples below:

 ```kotlin
 class MainCoroutinesViewModel constructor(disneyService: DisneyCoroutinesService) : ViewModel() {